Turoa

 Turoa (or Tūroa) is a skifield on the south western side of Mount Ruapehu, the highest mountain in the North Island of New Zealand, in Tongariro National Park.

-The area has been used for skiing since before the completion of the Mountain Road, but the first lifts opened in 1978.
+The area has been used for skiing since before the completion of the Mountain Road; however, the first commercial field was ready in 1965, but with a poor snow season did not operate.